empierre/MyDomoAtHome/README.md

 ### Check the nodeJS version installed - mandatory for PI !

-   sudo dpkg --list |grep node // should print version 3.x or above
+   sudo dpkg --list |grep nodejs // should return version 3.x or above

 If not please do: